57blocks/website-article/articles/Image Search: Leveraging Image Models, Large Language Models, and Multimodal Models/README.md

 :::

 #### 3.2.3 OCR Solution
-We have explored various open-source OCR software options, such as EasyOCR, PaddleOCR, and Tesseract OCR.
+We have evaluated various open-source OCR software options, such as EasyOCR, PaddleOCR, and Tesseract OCR.
 We also considered the OCR solutions offered by major cloud platforms, including AWS, GCP, and Azure.
 However, we found that even after fine-tuning the models, the open-source OCR solutions were unable to meet our desired performance requirements.

 In our design, it is imperative to employ OCR methods for extracting crucial textual information.
 However, in practical application scenarios, the key text often appears blurry, posing challenges for accurate extraction.
 In light of this situation, we conducted an analysis of the two critical processes in OCR.